fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ### Named queries and variables

 Let's implement functionality for viewing the address details of a person.
-The <i>findPerson</i> query is well suited for this.
+The <i>findPerson</i> query is well-suited for this.

 The queries we did in the last chapter had the parameter hardcoded into the query: